mattupstate/cubric/README.md

 ### Create a Server

-Add the following to your fabfile:
+Create a file named `fabfile.py` in the root of your project and add the following:

     from cubric.tasks import *

-Create the server:
+To see a list of tasks you can run the command:

+    $ fab --list

+Now go ahead and create a server:

     $ fab -c your_rcfile create_server